Pancreatitis is an inflammation of the pancreas. The pancreas is a large, elongated gland that sits transversely behind the stomach.

 - producing enzymes that help in digestion of food

 Dogs of any age, sex, or breed, and occasionally cats, can get pancreatitis.
 There is a poor understanding of the exact cause.
 However, there is often a parallel between pancreatitis and corticosteroids or rich, fatty diets.
 For example, the times of the year when veterinary ERs see an influx of pancreatitis cases are Thanksgiving and Christmas.

 Further reading: Canine Pancreatitis: What Causes It?

-When your dog’s pancreas becomes inflamed, digestive enzymes can spill into the abdomen, which can damage nearby organs, such as the liver, bile ducts, gall bladder, or intestines.
+When your dog’s pancreas becomes inflamed, digestive enzymes can spill into the abdomen.
+The spilled enzymes can damage nearby organs, such as:

 Pancreatitis can occur suddenly in either a mild or severe form.